xdev-software/testcontainers-selenium/README.md

 ## Dependencies and Licenses
 View the [license of the current project](LICENSE) or the [summary including all dependencies](https://xdev-software.github.io/testcontainers-selenium/dependencies)

-<sub>Disclaimer: This is not an official Testcontainers/Selenium product and not associated with them</sub>
+<sub>Disclaimer: This is not an official Testcontainers/Selenium product and not associated</sub>